naver/ludvig/README.md

 ### Data

-For this demo, we use the `stump` scene from Mip-NeRF 360, with the pretrained Gaussian Splatting representation provided by the authors of Gaussian Splatting. <br>
+For this demo, we use the `stump` and `bonsai` scenes from Mip-NeRF 360, with the pretrained Gaussian Splatting representation provided by the authors of Gaussian Splatting. <br>
-First download the scene and weights:
+First, download the scene and weights:
 ```
 bash script/demo_download.sh
 ```
-This saves the data in `dataset/stump` and model weights in `dataset/stump/gs`.
+This saves the data in `dataset/stump`,`dataset/bonsai` and model weights in `dataset/stump/gs`, `dataset/bonsai/gs`.

-### Running the demo
+### Demo for feature uplifting
 The following script will uplift DINOv2 features and save visualizations of the uplifted features:
 ```
 python demo.py